 Recently, with enhanced resolution and star particle masses under ($m_{\ast}<100\msun$), a novel IMF sampling method has been proposed, involving the individual extraction of stars from specified IMFs.
 In this approach, each massive star capable of becoming an SN is represented by a single star particle (e.g., \citealp{Emerick2019, Gutcke2021, Andersson2023, Deng2024, Brauer2024}).
 Unlike the SSP method, this allows individually formed star particles to better reflect the specific conditions of the gas, such as the immediate aftermath of previous SNe and the metallicity of the gas.

 In our previous papers (\citealp{Jeon2017, Jeon2021a, Jeon2021b}), we studied the formation of dwarf galaxies ($M_{\rm vir}\approx10^8-10^9\msun$) by conducting cosmological hydrodynamic zoom-in simulations, tracking their evolution from the time of the first stars, known as Population III (Pop III) stars, to the present day ($z=0$).
 These simulations incorporated crucial baryonic processes, including SN feedback and the effects of reionization.
-For IMF sampling, we used the burst model, which releases the total SN energy into the ISM in a single event.
-This significantly impacted the surrounding environment and potentially overly suppressed subsequent star formation.
-Despite this, we found that the physical characteristics of the simulated dwarfs (i.e., $M_{\rm vir}-M_{\ast}$ and $M_{\ast}-\rm [Fe/H]$ relationships) closely matched those observed in dwarf spheroidals (dSphs) within the MW galaxy.
-However, as previously mentioned, the physical properties of the simulated dwarfs can vary depending on the IMF sampling method employed.
+For IMF sampling, we adopted the standard approach, in which stellar masses are continuously assigned according to the IMF within a single SSP.
+SN feedback was implemented using the burst model, where all SN energy from the SSP is released into the ISM simultaneously, without any delay time.
+This significantly affected the surrounding environment and potentially suppressed subsequent star formation excessively.
+Despite this, we found that the physical characteristics of the simulated dwarfs (i.e. $M_{\rm vir}-M_{\ast}$ and $M_{\ast}-\rm [Fe/H]$ relationships) closely matched those observed in dwarf spheroidals (dSphs) within the MW galaxy.
+However, as mentioned previously, the physical properties of the simulated dwarfs can vary depending on IMF sampling and SN feedback injection methods.